Wachusett Regional High School: Theater Arts

-The Theater Company at Wachusett performed in the MHSDG One Act Play festival under the direction of Doug Ingalls for over 10 years, before Ingalls' passing in 2009, after which the school's Black Box Theater was renamed the Doug Ingalls Black Box Theater in honor of its long standing director.
+The Theater Company at Wachusett performed in the MHSDG One Act Play festival under the direction of Doug Ingalls for over 10 years, before his death in 2009, after which the school's Black Box Theater was renamed the Doug Ingalls Black Box Theater.

-In 2003 Wachusett had its first ticket to the final round in Boston with Beyond Tolerance.

-This was followed in 2004 with Tom Jones, in 2005 with Medea, in 2007 with For Whom The Southern Belle Tolls, and in 2008 with "The Magdalene Laundries," an original play written by Mr. Ingalls.
+In 2003, Wachusett had its first ticket to the final round in Boston with Beyond Tolerance.
+This was followed in 2004 with Tom Jones, in 2005 with Medea, in 2007 with For Whom The Southern Belle Tolls, and in 2008 with "The Magdalene Laundries," an original play written by Ingalls.
 Many awards and honors were achieved throughout the competitions, and the company continues to be one of the best performing and well known drama departments in the state.

 Wachusett's Film Directors Guild

 WFDG (often pronounced "woofdige") is WRHS's filmmaking club.
 Club members participate in many film-related activities including, but not limited to, the production of short films.
 Group formation, plot creation, casting, and shooting must be completed using in-camera editing during a single club meeting.
 The films are screened at the next club meeting.
-Additionally, many club members organize the Wachusett Community Film Festival.
+Many club members organize the Wachusett Community Film Festival.
 Members of the Wachusett community may submit films to the festival.